Rishab2245/TakeAllNotes/README.md

 - The app includes fallback support for MongoDB - it will work even without a MongoDB connection if the `MONGODB_URI` is not correctly set or the database is unavailable.
 - OTP functionality now sends actual emails (requires email service configuration in `.env`).
-- Google OAuth is implemented but requires proper client ID configuration.
 - All API routes are protected with JWT authentication.
 - Frontend uses modern React patterns with hooks and functional components.

-## Author

-Developed as a full-stack assignment demonstrating modern web development practices with React, Express.js/Node.js, and MongoDB.